OAGi/Score/docs/user_guide/index.rst

       2. Release detail can be updated in the same way as when `the release was first created <#create-a-release>`__.

-      3. Click the “Publish” button.
+      3. Click the "Publish" button.

-      4. Click “Update” in the confirmation dialog.
+      4. Click "Update" in the confirmation dialog.

-3. The “Release” page opens showing that the release is being published – the State column is shown as Processing.
+3. The "Release" page opens showing that the release is being published – the State column is shown as Processing.
 If there are not hundreds of new or changed CCs, the publish processing can finish in few seconds.
 The page is NOT automatically refreshed when the processing is done.
 The user has to refresh the page to see whether the processing is done.
 When that is the case the State column will display *Published*.
-At this stage, the user may go to the “Core Component” page and on the *Branch* filter at the top-left of the page select the release from the list to see all CCs in the published release.
+At this stage, the user may go to the "Core Component" page and on the *Branch* filter at the top-left of the page select the release from the list to see all CCs in the published release.